todd-beckman/CSCI-494/README.md

 Once you have node set up:

-        - Bootstrap (npm install boostrap)
+        - Bootstrap (npm install boostrap).
+This is optional; relinking the link to bootstrap to your own local instance in the HTML files is an alternative.